dttheme/dttheme/README.md

 ### Hey there, I'm Dyanna! 🙌

-- 🚚 I'm currently working on starting a business
+- 🚚 I just opened shop on my print store!
+Check out my site [Peach Butter Prints](https://peachbutterprints.com).
-- 📈 I'm currently learning accessibility
+- 📈 I'm currently learning accessibility.
+- 💻 If you have an open remote engineering opportunity, I would love to hear about it!
-- 💬 You can reach me at dyanna.a.turner@gmail.com
+- 💬 You can reach me at dyanna.a.turner@gmail.com.

 <!--